mrlunchbox777/terraform-modules/README.md

 ## Screeps

-I think I'm going to work on screeps, getting it running, then work on persistence
+I think I'm going to work on screeps.
+Getting it running first, then work on persistence

 ## Find a way to integrate the pi-k3s-setup